Temporary Pacemaker in Lyme Carditis: Reversible Heart Block Case

-Temporary pacemaker for acute Lyme carditis demonstrates complete reversibility of severe heart block.
-This landmark case — the first to capture day-by-day electrocardiographic progression — shows high-degree AV block evolving to third-degree complete block, then resolving to normal sinus rhythm within two weeks.
-The temporary pacemaker was removed on Day 6, proving young patients don’t need permanent devices when Lyme carditis is recognized and treated appropriately.
+Temporary pacemaker use in Lyme carditis demonstrates that even severe heart block can be fully reversible.
+This case — the first to capture day-by-day electrocardiographic progression — shows high-degree AV block evolving to complete heart block and then resolving to normal sinus rhythm within two weeks.

 Sudden Syncope Without Warning